 If you do need/want to use canned puree in this sweet potato cupcake recipe, use 1 cup of flour (instead of 3/4 cup) to help balance the texture out.

-How to cook sweet potato for this cupcake recipe
+What’s the best way to cook sweet potato for baking

-I have found these methods below bring out the natural sweetness in sweet potatoes the best, making them perfect for prepping your spuds for these cupcakes!
+I have found these methods below bring out the natural sweetness in sweet potatoes the best, making them perfect for prepping your spuds for these cupcakes and other baked goods.!

 To roast sweet potato: Preheat oven to 425℉.
 Wash sweet potato thoroughly, pat dry, and pierce 3-4 times with a fork.
 Place on a baking sheet and roast until tender, 45 to 50 minutes.